 I know how precious every minute is on busy mornings, so here are my three ways to save time when cooking egg & scallion crepes:

 Most Chinese breakfast dishes are on the savoury side.
-Here are some classic examples on my blog.
+Here are some classic examples.
 Give them a try!

 Egg and scallion crepe (Ji Dan Bing, 鸡蛋饼)